dzerrenner/python-wow/README.rst

 The `wow` package consists of the following modules

 - the wow.fetch module provides a wrapper function for Blizzard's armory (which is all xml entirely)
-- the wow.api module provides an clean and object oriented interface on top of those services
+- the wow.api module provides a clean and object oriented interface on top of those services
 - the wow.translation module provides some tools to translate some machine information into human readable format, like item ids or dungeon shortnames

 Fetching XML data
 +++++++++++++++++

 The `wow.fetch` module provides very basic and low level access to Blizzard's xml files.
 For more complex use cases it is recomended to use the object oriented module `wow.api`.
 Note: All functions in the `wow.fetch` module return XML data as ElementTree objects.
-This module is highly inspired by Christian Kreutzer's `python-tvrage`_ project which provieds a similar `feeds`-module.
+This module is highly inspired by Christian Kreutzer's `python-tvrage`_ project which provides a similar `feeds`-module.

 .. _python-tvrage: http://pypi.python.org/pypi/python-tvrage